Nevada Legislature may open building in April as vaccinations rise

 Tuesday

 Assembly Bill 118 will be heard in the Assembly Growth and Infrastructure Committee.
-The bill would require children under 8 years old to be in a car seat, up from the current law that requires those under 6 to be in the seats.
-It would also remove the current 60-pound weight requirement, but add a new requirement that children under 57 inches tall use car seats.
+The bill would require children under 8 years old to be in a car seat; the current law that requires those under 6 to be in the seats.
+It would also remove the current 60-pound weight requirement but add a requirement that children under 57 inches tall use car seats.

 Wednesday